SantiG012/products-analysis-back/README.md

     - `venv\Scripts\activate.bat`

-**notes:**
-- You might need to activate the virtual environment every time you open the project with VSCode
+**NOTES:** You might need to activate the virtual environment every time you open the project with VSCode

 2. Install dependencies